-Teaching Professor of Music & Senior Associate Dean, College of Fine Arts
+Teaching Professor of Music, College of Fine Arts

 Born in Italy, Violinist, Musicologist and Cultural Historian Franco Sciannameo studied in Rome at the Conservatorio di Musica “Santa Cecilia” (D.M. in Violin Performance, Literature, and Pedagogy), and later at the Accademia Chigiana in Siena and Accademia Nazionale di Santa Cecilia in Rome.
 He holds advanced degrees in Historical Musicology and Cultural Studies from the University of Pittsburgh.
 Always concerned with the role of artists in society, Franco Sciannameo writes and lectures extensively on contemporary music and its relation to politics, cinema, and the arts.